-Workshops and Master Classes will have students at all levels of skill and understanding of the AT, from newcomer to trainee.
-Your material needs to be applicable to all students.
+Workshops and Master Classes will serve students at all levels of skill and understanding of the AT, from newcomer to trainee.
+Your presentation needs to be applicable to all students.
 We anticipate that workshops will be 1.5 - 2 hours in length and limited to a maximum of 25 participants.
 We encourage participatory workshops where students have the opportunity to experiment with the concepts you present.
-All presentations should be aimed to supporting participants having the agency to continue to improve on their own.
+All presentations should be aimed at supporting participants and giving them the agency to continue to improve on their own.

 Please include the following in your application:

-- Title of presentation.
-Specify if your presentation is geared towards: - Piano - Voice or - General
+Title of presentation.
+Specify if your presentation is geared towards

-- Description of your presentation, including what specific aspects of singing or piano playing your workshop will address OR how your topic will be relevant for all.
+Description of your presentation, including what specific aspects of collaboration OR how your topic will be relevant for all.